What does P.O.W.E.R. mean?

 There is already a group of musicians and other artists in every church, discovered or undiscovered.
 POOL them all together and you have “THE POOL,” an all-inclusive group of creatives of diverse genres, generations, and genders.
 No one is left behind.

-THE POOL is the international ministry of Global P.O.W.E.R.
+THE POOL Worship and The Outreach POOL are two branches of the international ministry, Global P.O.W.E.R.
 Network, Inc.

 Have you ever seen what happens when you pool together creative minds?
 It’s amazing!
 Healing, encouragement, and visions are shared.
 Plays, books, compositions, art are created to serve others; life-long friendships form.
 Attendance increases as church outsiders see a welcoming, affirming place that embraces them.
 The possibilities are endless.